hidakatsuya/redmine_default_custom_query/README.md

 ## Usage

-  1. Enable the default custom query module in your project settings
+  1. Enable Default Custom Query module in your project setting
-  2. Setting the default query to open the "Default custom query" tab
+  2. Select the default custom query in your Default Custom Query setting

 ## Supported versions